marvinm2/AOPwikiVirtuoso/README.md

 2. PersistentVolumeClaim
 3. Loader-job deployment

+The deployment relies on a project (namespace) called `aopwiki` and the ability to run containers as root.
+The project should have an NFS **Persistent Volume** available and a **Service Account** that permits Pods (containers) to run with root privilege.
+If a persistent volume or service account does not exist contact the cluster administrator so that they can be created.

+The system administrator simply needs to add a suitable service account to the project with the following commands: -

+`` oc project aopwiki
+ oc create serviceaccount aopwiki oc adm policy add-scc-to-user anyuid -z aopwiki``

 ### Virtuoso Deployment configuration
 The `Virtuoso-aopwiki.yaml` file uses an existing Docker Image from Dockerhub (openlink/virtuoso-opensource-7) and deploys it with a mounted volume from a PersistentVolumeClaim in OpenShift.